zarf-dev/zarf/docs/components.md

 They're intended to fill in the space _around_ your apps; to do things that must be done but which aren't your core concern&mdash;things like running application logging & monitoring services, or installing (pre-configured) cluster management tooling.

 &nbsp;

 ## Available components

+Here's the list of components that Zarf currently supports along with the "magic strings" you pass through `zarf init --components` in order to use them:

 |--components       |Description|
 |---                |---|